tkhcl/IBM-UCx-PLUGIN-DOCS/docs/UCB/README.md

 ## Rational Team Concert Work Items

-IBM Rational Team Concert integrates task tracking, source control, and agile planning with continuous builds and a configurable process to adapt to the way you work.
-The RTC Work Items plugin provides steps for the build to comment,
+IBM Rational Team Concert integrates task tracking, source control, and agile planning with continuous builds and aconfigurable process to adapt to the way you work.

 ---